Mandeville Verdict is in....

 I know it was just a joke but, that's not a punishment, that's a reward.
 I'm happier than ive ever been now that I've four bicycle riding.
 It's a meditation.
 Besides, that guy was rich.
 He'd just pay a driver to drive him.

-responding to a comment by ubrayj02
+comment by ubrayj02

 11.2.09 - 9:15 pm